8 Things to Do in Peschiera del Garda (2025 Update)

 Best Luxury Option: Le Ali de Frassino

-Le Ali Del Frassino is a luxury hotel: think multiple outdoor pools, including a larger family pool and a peaceful infinity pool overlooking the water.
+Le Ali Del Frassino is an incredible luxury hotel: think multiple outdoor pools, including a larger family pool and a peaceful infinity pool overlooking the water.
+The sizeable rooms are minimalist and rustic, with exposed beams adding a touch of farm-style charm.

 The hotel also has a top-notch spa: it even has its own indoor heated plunge pool and sauna, plus a fantastic fitness center.